Integrity Chiropractic’s COVID-19 Safety Measures

 Lysol Multi-Surface Cleaner.
 We are using this according to manufacturer recommendations to soak small items for disinfection where immediate turnaround for reuse is not needed as the contact time for disinfection in this solution is 10 minutes for most viruses.
 Examples of items we would use this on are resistance bands or massage tools.
 Manufacturer usage guidelines.

 Barbicide.
 This is used to disinfect non-porous hard surfaces and stainless steel instruments and parts.
-We utilize the wipes which have a contact time of 2 minutes and the concentrated solution which has a contact time of 10 minutes.
+We utilize the wipes which have a contact time of 2 minutes and the concentrated solution which has a contact time of 10 minutes for disinfection.
 Examples of items where we would use this are seats, massage blades, metallic table parts, exercise weights.
 Manufacturer usage guidelines.

 70+% Alcohol.
 Primarily used to disinfect exercise mats and pads by standing evaporation as it is able to disinfect in a minute or less.
 It may occasionally be used to disinfect other surfaces by standing evaporation for convenience and accelerated drying time.